Enormous iceberg heads towards island in South Atlantic | DW | 04.11.2020

 They can release plumes of material, sometimes hundreds of kilometres long, which contain iron, picked up while the ice moved over land before reaching the ice shelf.
 This can fertilise the ocean and support organisms such as phytoplankton.

-If the iceberg continues on a direct trajectory at its current speed of one kilometre per hour, BAS predict it could arrive at the island between 10 and 20 days from now.
+If the iceberg, which has already traveled an estimated 1,600 kilometers, continues on a direct trajectory at its current speed of one kilometre per hour, BAS predict it could arrive at the island between 10 and 20 days from now.

 "It's too large to really do anything about it,” says Bigg.
 "It's a case of waiting and seeing and hoping the currents will send it around the south [of the island] or break it up.”